pusher/pusher-websocket-swift/README.md

 Also you'll need to make sure that you've not got the version of PusherSwift locked to an old version in your `Podfile.lock` file.

+If you are looking to use encrypted channels, please read the [specific installation instructions](#cocoapods-1).

 ### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that automates the process of adding frameworks to your Cocoa application.